 A Challenge in Romans

-In the ninth chapter of Romans Paul is discussing God’s sovereignty in election.
+In the ninth chapter of Romans, Paul discusses God’s sovereignty in election.
 Here Paul is focused on Israel, God’s chosen people in the Old Testament.
-In verses 6-9 he points out that just being a descendant of Abraham does not make you a part of God’s elect.
+In verses 6-9, he points out that just being a descendant of Abraham does not make you a part of God’s elect.
 And he makes that even more clear in verses 10-13 using Esau and Jacob.

 Not only that, but Rebekah’s children were conceived at the same time by our father Isaac.
 Yet, before the twins were born or had done anything good or bad—in order that God’s purpose in election might stand: not by works but by him who calls—she was told, “The older will serve the younger.”
 Just as it is written: “Jacob I loved, but Esau I hated.”Romans 9:10-13 NIV